Intelligent-Instruments-Lab/iil.is/src/routes/news/organic-intelligence.md

 </script>

 **Dates**
-Send applications before 30th of January
+Deadline for applications: 30th of January
 Workshop: 13th-23rd of February 2023
 Concert: 24th of February, Hallgrímskirkja at 18:00